ballerina-platform/ballerina-distribution/examples/jdbc-query-row-operation/jdbc_query_row_operation.md

 ::: code jdbc_query_row_operation.bal :::

+Create a Ballerina project.
+Copy the example to the project and add the relevant database driver JAR details to the `Ballerina.toml` file.
+Execute the command below to build and run the project.

 ::: out jdbc_query_row_operation.out :::

 The following util files will initialize the test database before running the BBE and clean it up afterward.